-And yet, God (Lord of Heaven and Earth, Creator of all) was willing to send his only son (Also God) to suffer in the most humiliating way possible.
-I don’t know about you, but to go from being up in Heaven, Lord of all, to Earth as one of the things that I had created… It’s pretty crazy.
+And yet, the Lord of Heaven and Earth sent his only Son to suffer in the most humiliating way possible.
+I don’t know about you, but to go from Ruler of the Heavens to the Son of a mere carpenter on Earth… It’s pretty crazy.
 And don’t forget that Christ is all-knowing; he knew exactly what he’d have to go through.
-But he came anyway…
+But he came anyway.

-So my question for you, and for myself, is how once we realize Christ’s love for us… Can we not be excited to see him for ourselves?
-To see the one that willingly went through all the suffering that we read about in Psalm 22 just a moment ago.
-He left Heaven and God the father’s presence to come down to earth, and not to impress mankind.
-Jesus Christ came down from Heaven to die by the hands of the very things he created… That kind of love is too great for us to even begin to comprehend.
+So my question for you, and for myself is, how can we not be excited to see Christ for ourselves once we realize the depths of His love for us?
+To see the One that willingly went through all the suffering that we read about in Psalm 22 just a moment ago.
+He left the Father’s presence to come down to Earth that he might die by the hands of the very beings he created.
+A love like that is a love is too great for us to even begin to comprehend.

 Check out the rest of this series at: https://recklessabandonministries.com/category/looking-toward-heaven/